mcrd25/react-calculator/README.md

 ## Description
 This is a simple calculator app built using React.
 [Create React App](https://facebook.github.io/create-react-app) was also used to bootstrap this project.
+It's a simple calulator app for a Math-magiciand, a fictional company based in France.
+The app is meant to assist them with their calculations.
+The app is not meant only to be fully-functional but have a beatiful UI and good UX.

 ## Deployment Page
 App deployed on heroku using [create-react-app-buildpack](https://mayareactcalculator.herokuapp.com/) for heroku.